pilotmoon/PopClip-Extensions/source-contrib/MarkdownToRTF.popclipext/test-input.md

 ## Example Level Two Heading

 1. This is an ordered list.
-2. Old Macdonald had a far.
+2. Old Macdonald had a farm.

 That was an ordered list.

 - **Unordered List:** Markdown supports unordered lists too
   - subitem
   - subitem 2
       1. apple
       2. banana
       3. _Strawberry_
+  - further sub-item
+    - 3rd level list
+      - 4th level **list**
+        -  How deep does this go????
+      - woohah
+  - and another subitem
 - **Stuff:**  Another line in this list.
 - **More Stuff:**  How do you do.
 Lorem ipsum dolor sit amet.
 How do you do.
 Lorem ipsum dolor sit amet.
 How do you do.Lorem ipsum dolor sit amet.
 How do you do.

+- Starting a new list with a blank line before
+* changing to a asterisk to start the list
+* Carrying on the asterisk list
+1. Starting a numbered list
+2. number two

 ### Why Markdown?